Automatic Discovery and Description of Human Planning Strategies: A new method for discovering and describing human planning strategies

 \subsection{Creating the Domain Specific Language}

 Humans build sentences by using words (and build words by using phonemes).
 In order to automatically build descriptions of strategies used by people in the planning process-tracing experiments, we also need a vocabulary of some primitives.
 Due to the algorithmic setup of the method introduced in this section, here, the required set of primitives comprises logical predicates.
 Following \citeauthor{skirzynski2021automatic} (\citeyear{skirzynski2021automatic}) whose method is an important part of our pipeline, the predicates serve as feature-detectors and are formally defined as mappings from the set of state-action pairs to booleans, that is $f:\mathcal{S}\times\mathcal{A}\rightarrow\{0,1\}$.
 Practically, the predicates describe the state $s\in\mathcal{S}$, the action $a\in\mathcal{A}$ or the particular characteristic that action $a$ has in state $s$.
 For instance, predicate \texttt{is_observed(s,a)} might denote that node number $a$ in the Mouselab MDP paradigm has not yet been clicked and its value is hidden in state $s$.
 Later, this predicate could be used to define a very simple DNF that allows clicking all the nodes that have not yet been clicked, i.e. \texttt{not(is_observed(s,a))}.
 The second step in our pipeline thus considers creating a set of predicates that describe the process-tracing environment.
 Further in the text we will call that set of predicates the \textit{Domain Specific Language} (DSL).
+Setting up the DSL is visually presented in Figure~\ref{fig:pipeline} as ``DSL creation'', and as we discussed, occurs after externalizing human planning.